-AAI must dispose of the waste in a lined Subtitle D landfill which is permitted, licensed, or registered by a state to manage industrial solid waste.
-AAI must obtain and analyze on a quarterly basis a representative sample of the waste.
-AAI must verify that the concentrations of the constituents of concern do not exceed the allowable levels set forth in this exclusion.
-The list of constituents for verification is a subset of those initially tested for and is based on the occurrence of constituents at the majority of facilities participating in the expedited process to delist F019 and the concentrations detected relative to the allowable levels.
+SHAP must dispose of the waste in a lined Subtitle D landfill which is permitted, licensed, or registered by a state to manage industrial solid waste.
+SHAP must obtain and analyze on a quarterly basis a representative sample of the waste.
+SHAP must verify that the concentrations of the constituents of concern do not exceed the allowable concentrations set forth in this exclusion.
+The list of constituents for verification is a subset of those initially tested for and is based on the concentrations detected relative to the allowable concentrations.
+Two of the constituents selected for verification required extraordinary analytical methods in order to achieve detection limits at or below the delisting concentrations.
+Hexachlorobenzene and pentachlorophenol are not expected to be significant components of the petitioned waste, and standard analysis for verification will suffice.

-This exclusion applies only to a maximum annual volume of 2,000 cubic yards and is effective only if all conditions contained in this rule are satisfied
+This exclusion applies only to a maximum annual volume of 3,000 cubic yards and is effective only if all conditions contained in this rule are satisfied.